OliverACollins/muse-athena-test/README.md

 - Turn BITalino on, and establish a Bluetooth connection with the recording machine.
 PIN is 1234
 - Connect to the BITalino through OpenSignals
 - Select/modify BITalino ports on OpenSignals accordingly (e.g., set port A3 as "LUX")
-- Navigate to the control panel, and over to the "Integration" tab, to ensure that OpenSignals streams to the Lab Streaming Layer (rather than merely to a separate file).
+- Navigate to the Settings panel (located to the left of the shopping trolley icon at the bottom of the page), and then over to the "Integration" tab, to ensure that OpenSignals streams to the Lab Streaming Layer (rather than merely to a separate file).
 Ensure that the data will be saved to the correct folder (e.g., /muse-athena-test/data/)
 - Start the data acquisiton (using the red "recording" button) to view signals, ensuring they are working as expected
 - Adjust the panels for each signal to the "Automatic" viewer
 - Stretch the panel at the bottom of the signals for better viewing